 Neighbouring Rights are constantly growing and are now seen as a very serious source of income.
 It would be a shame to miss a single penny from it.
 Keep in mind that most territories will pay out claims from previous years (based on the date of broadcast, usually up to three to five years retroactively) so even if you have never claimed your performances, now is not too late.

 Keep learning more about the music industry and ways you can make money with music through hundreds of articles on our blog.
-You can also find people to collaborate with, opportunities to get your music in TV, film and more as well as ways to amplify your music.
+You can also get Music Publishing, find people to collaborate with, opportunities to get your music in TV, film and more as well as ways to amplify your music.
 Try Music Gateway for free!